 The screenshots for setting up an account are pretty easy to follow.
+Once you connect a bank account to your new Roth IRA account, there will be a couple deposits to the bank account to make sure it is connected properly.
+The brokerage will then probably ask you what amount the deposits were to confirm it is your account.
 Feel free to contact the brokerage if you are having difficulty since they are more than willing to help you put your money in one of their accounts.

 It is suggested we use market orders and not try to time the market since we are long term investors.
 However, it was noted that the stock market is pretty high right now, so if you are worried about a crash, some bond ETFs may be a good idea.
 Since we are long term investors, it is most important to START ASAP since nobody can actually time the market.
 You at least want to contribute to an IRA even if you don’t buy any ETFs at this time because once the deadline (approximately April 15 of the following year – tax filing deadline) for each calendar year passes, you can never contribute $5,500 for that year again.

 You should contact your old companies’ HR department to track down old 401Ks.
 Then make sure you have online login access to those accounts.
 You can switch those accounts to the broker you chose earlier to keep all your accounts together and easier to track if you need to.
 401Ks cannot be rolled over into a Roth IRA, so you will need to create (with your broker) a Traditional IRA to roll them into.